docs

 When Medi is not the right fit

-Medi is not a DMEPOS inventory management platform.
+Medi is not a DMEPOS inventory platform.
 DME billing is supported on the claim and ERA side, but orthotic and footwear inventory management lives outside the product.

 Frequently asked questions